aburch/simutrans/readme.txt

 - Needed (All): libpng2 libbzip2 zlib
 - Needed (Linux/Mac): libSDL2 libfluidsynth (for midi music)
-- Optional but recommended: libzstd libfreetype miniupnpc (for easy server setup)
+- Optional but recommended: libzstd (faster compression) libfreetype (TrueType font support) miniupnpc (for easy server setup)

 - MSVC: Copy install-building-libs-{architecture}.bat to the vcpkg folder and run it.
 - MSYS2: Run setup-mingw.sh to get the libraries and set up the environment.